An Important Community Message

 A month post-proedure it was clear that the closure device had shifted and was stuck in an open position, meaning I still have a leak and the potential of another clot getting through.
 Great.
 My cardiologist prescribed me with medication FOREVER!
 Yep, I have to take a pill everyday.
 If it means a safer life without another stroke, I’ll take it.
 I was a little cranky though.

-Along side the heart thing, I was diagnosed with some positive blood antibodies (when you have a stroke at a young age, they test you for Lupus).
+Along side the heart thing, I was diagnosed with some positive blood antibodies (when you have a stroke at a young age, they also test you for Lupus).
 Currently I have no outward issues with this; however, see a Rheumatologist annually to keep an eye on things.

 It feels like I spent the majority of the second half of 2015 either anaesthetised or still under the affects of anaesthetic.
 Not a great time.